Testinium/rc-packing/README.md

 make nexus
 ---

-Downloads dependecies over Nexus.
+Downloads dependencies over Nexus.
-To add a new dependecy, you can add its full link into `nexus.list`
+To add a new dependency, you can add its full link into `nexus.list`

 make docker_save
 ---